September 12, 2012: Apple introduces the iPhone 5, with a super-slim form factor that makes it the thinnest smartphone in the world.

 The iPhone 5 boasted a stunning new 4-inch Retina display and a powerhouse processor, the Apple-designed A6 chip.
 At the time, it was the slenderest smartphone ever.
-Its 7.6mm anodized aluminum body was 18 percent thinner and 20 percent lighter than its predecessor.
+Its 7.6mm anodized aluminum body measured 18 percent thinner and 20 percent lighter than its predecessor.

-A new panorama feature let users record ultra-wide panoramas of up to 28 megapixels.
+The iPhone 5’s 8-megapixel iSight camera came in 25 percent smaller than the camera in the iPhone 4s.
+And yet a new panorama feature let users record ultra-wide panoramas of up to 28 megapixels.
 Camera software upgrades also allowed new video face detection for up to 10 faces and the ability to take still photos as you recorded video.

-The iPhone 5 came packaged with new EarPods, which marked a notable step up from Apple’s previous earbuds.
+The iPhone 5 also came packaged with new EarPods, which marked a notable step up from Apple’s previous earbuds.

 Criticism at iPhone 5 launch